hortonew/monitoring-lab/README.md

     2. inputs for cdm/system data
     3. inputs for Hashicorp Vault data
 3. Grafana, with an integration to Influxdb
+4. Hashicorp Vault
-4. A custom rust application that writes fake weather data into Influxdb
+5. A custom rust application that writes fake weather data into Influxdb
-5. A custom go application that load tests Vault (and the performance data is logged to Influxdb via the Telegraf input)
+6. A custom go application that load tests Vault (and the performance data is logged to Influxdb via the Telegraf input)
-6. Prometheus, using the blackbox_exporter to check HTTP status on a few endpoints
+7. Prometheus, using the blackbox_exporter to check HTTP status on a few endpoints

 ## Warning